Stefan Lazarević: Battle of Ankara

 One of the reasons Stefan honored his vassal obligations to Bayezid was the desire to keep the Serbian-Ottoman Alliance strong under looming Hungarian pressure.
-Another was that Stefan's sister Olivera was married to the Sultan.
-She was captured in the battle and later released, through an agreement that was signed between Stefan and Timur.
-It seems that a ransom was not paid, thanks to the great respect that Timur had for Olivera's brother Stefan, and she returned to Serbia (Spring 1403), and a little later she settled permanently in Stefan's castle, in Belgrade.
-It is interesting to note that a group of imprisoned Serbs were taken to Samarkand where they were employed on construction works.
+Another was that Stefan's sister, Olivera, was married to the Sultan.
+She was captured in the battle and later released through an agreement that was signed between Stefan and Timur.
+It seems that a ransom was not paid, thanks to the great respect that Timur had for Stefan.
+She returned to Serbia in spring 1403, and a little later she settled permanently in Stefan's castle, in Belgrade.
+A group of imprisoned Serbs was taken to Samarkand, where they were employed on construction works.
 On the other hand, Timur's forces had already left Asia Minor in 1403, and Timur himself died in early 1405, during his expedition to China.
-In the Ottoman Empire, Bayezid's capture, and then his death, brought on a civil war between his sons for the throne, known as the Ottoman Interregnum.
+In the Ottoman Empire, Bayezid's capture and then his death brought on a civil war between his sons for the throne, a war known as the Ottoman Interregnum.